eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 ## Run tests in Kubernetes mode

-1. Make sure that K3D is set up and all vehicle runtime are deployed and running (by executing the task `K3D - Deploy runtime`).
+1. Make sure that K3D is setup and all vehicle services and vehicle runtime are deployed and running (by executing the task `K3D - Deploy runtime`).
 2. Make sure that the tests are using the right ports for Kubernetes execution ([see above](#kubernetes-execution-k3d)).
 3. Run tests from the test runner.